Don Bosco School, Park Circus: Campus

-The campus is dominated by the H-shaped four-storey main school building which has an outer courtyard with the statue of Mary, Mother of Jesus Christ, along with statues of other animals, such as lions and giraffes, and an inner courtyard with a bust of St. John Bosco.
+The campus is dominated by the H-shaped four-storey main school building which has an outer courtyard with the statue of Mary, mother of Jesus Christ, along with statues of other animals, such as lions and giraffes, and an inner courtyard with a bust of John Bosco.
 In 2013, the school's new library block with further laboratories and classrooms was inaugurated.
 The campus also has special air-conditioned halls for conducting board examinations seamlessly.